Handbook for Graduate Students

 According to the Graduate School, full‐time status entails enrollment in two or more classes each semester.
 Students should consult the Master’s Funding page of the Graduate School website for information about the impact of a reduced course load on scholarships and outstanding educational loans.

 Grades lower than a B are considered unsatisfactory and do not count for credit toward the M.A. degree.
-Students graded Incomplete will have up to one year to submit all required course work, with the permission of the instructor.
+Students graded Incomplete will have to set up a new date with the instructor to submit all required coursework.
 After one year, the grade automatically converts to an F unless a dean approves the issuance of a late grade.
 In general, students should take courses for a grade.
 Students may register “Satisfactory/No Credit” for courses which do not have a graded option, or in extremely compelling circumstances, with the permission of the Director of Graduate Studies, but classes for which they receive an NC do not count toward the M.A. degree.

 Credit for Classes at Other Institutions